praekelt/numi-api/docs/index.rst

 Edit
 ^^^^
-Applies a set of changes to a :ref:`dialogue description <data-dialogues>`.
+Applies a set of changes to a :ref:`dialogue description <data-dialogue>`.
 For example, changing the content in a :ref:`block <concepts-blocks>` or changing the position of a block in a :ref:`sequence <concepts-sequences>`.

 .. _concepts-revisions-revert: